cedi4155476/musicmanager/README.md

 </pre>
 There will be a music_manager directory in your home/documents folder with the playlists, database and error.log file.

-There are some libraries missing at the moment but I try to fix them as soon as possible.

 ## Bug reports

 Please use the "issues" tool of GitHub to report bugs and errors.